Two pathways to resolve relational inconsistencies: Methods

-To calculate the inflection point $\bar\alpha$, we fitted a logistic function to the results of how many networks adapted their representational module as a function of $\alpha$ (e.g., Fig. \ref{fig:concept_ada_ratio}).
-Specifically, we fitted the two parameters $c$ and $d$ of the logistic function $\frac{1}{1 + e^{-c\left(\alpha - d\right)}}$.
+To calculate the inflection point $\bar\alpha$, we fitted a logistic function to the results of how many networks adapted their relational module as a function of $\alpha$.
+Specifically, we fitted the two parameters $c$ and $d$ of the logistic function $\frac{1}{1 + e^{c\left(\alpha - d\right)}}$.
 The inflection point was defined as $\bar\alpha=d$.
 The $95\%$ CIs of $\bar\alpha$ correspond to $1.96\cdot SE(d)$ where $SE(d)$ is the standard deviation error of the estimation of $d$ using SciPy's \cite{virtanen_scipy_2020} curve fitting function.